Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the principles of liability for defective products under the CPA 1987, particularly focusing on who can be held responsible.
-Your revision should concentrate on:
+For SQE1, you are required to understand the principles of liability for defective products under the CPA 1987, particularly focusing on who can be held responsible, with a focus on the following syllabus points:

 - Identifying the different categories of persons potentially liable under the CPA 1987 (producers, own-branders, importers, suppliers).

-- Understanding the specific definitions and scope of liability for each category.
+- Understanding the specific definitions and scope of liability for each category, including component and raw material producers.

-- Applying the rules to determine the liable party or parties in a given factual scenario.
+- Applying the rules to determine the liable party or parties in a given factual scenario and appreciating that liability is joint and several where multiple persons are liable.

-- Recognising the limited circumstances under which a supplier can be held liable under the Act.
+- Recognising the limited circumstances under which a supplier can be held liable under the Act and what constitutes a proper identification response under s 2(3).

 Test Your Knowledge